petebachant/boom/README.md

 ## Description

 BOOM is an alert broker.
 What sets it appart from other alert brokers is that it is written to be modular, scalable, and performant.
-Essentially, the pipeline is composed of multiple workers, each with a specific task:
+Essentially, the pipeline is composed of multiple types of workers, each with a specific task:
-- A fake kafka consumer, reading alerts from astronomical survey(s) kafka topics, and writing them to a `Redis`/`Valkey` in-memory queue.
+1. The `Kafka` consumer(s), reading alerts from astronomical surveys' `Kafka` topics to transfer them to `Redis`/`Valkey` in-memory queues.
-- Followed by Alert Ingestion workers, reading alerts from the `Redis`/`Valkey` queue, formating them, enriching them with crossmatches with archival astronomical catalogs and other surveys, and writing them to a `MongoDB` database.
+2. The Alert Ingestion workers, reading alerts from the `Redis`/`Valkey` queues, responsible of formatting them to BSON documents, and enriching them with crossmatches from archival astronomical catalogs and other surveys before writting the formatted alert packets to a `MongoDB` database.
-- Followed by ML workers, running alerts through a series of ML classifiers, and writing the results back to the database.
+3. The ML workers, running alerts through a series of ML classifiers, and writing the results back to the `MongoDB` database.
-4. Filter workers, running user-defined filters on the alerts, and sending the results to Kafka topics for other services to consume.
+4. The Filter workers, running user-defined filters on the alerts, and sending the results to Kafka topics for other services to consume.

 Workers are managed by a Scheduler that can spawn or kill workers of each type.
 Currently, the number of workers is static, but we are working on dynamically scaling the number of workers based on the load of the system.

-BOOM also comes with an API, under development, which will allow users to query the database, to define their own filters, and to have those filters run on alerts in real-time.
+BOOM also comes with an HTTP API, under development, which will allow users to query the `MongoDB` database, to define their own filters, and to have those filters run on alerts in real-time.

 ## System Requirements

 BOOM runs on macOS and Linux.
 You'll need:

-- `Docker` and `docker-compose`: used to run the database, cache/task queue, and Kafka;
+- `Docker` and `docker-compose`: used to run the database, cache/task queue, and `Kafka`;
 - `Rust` (a systems programming language) `>= 1.55.0`;
 - `Python` (a high-level programming language) `>= 3.10`: we recommend using `uv` to create a virtual environment with the required Python dependencies.

-Let's go through some of the installation steps, per system:
+### Installation steps:

-### MacOS
+#### macOS

-- Docker: On MacOS we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop) to install docker.
+- Docker: On macOS we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop) to install docker.
 You can download it from the website, and follow the installation instructions.
 The website will ask you to "choose a plan", but really you just need to create an account and stick with the free tier that offers all of the features you will ever need.
 Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose --version` to check that docker compose is installed as well.
 - Rust: You can either use [rustup](https://www.rust-lang.org/tools/install) to install Rust, or you can use [Homebrew](https://brew.sh/) to install it.
 If you choose the latter, you can run `brew install rust` in your terminal.
 We recommend using rustup, as it allows you to easily switch between different versions of Rust, and to keep your Rust installation up to date.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
 - Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
 You can install it with `brew`, `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
 We recommend the later.
 Once installed, you can verify the installation by running `uv --version` in your terminal.

-### Linux
+#### Linux

-- Docker: You can either install Docker Desktop (same instructions as for MacOS), or you can just install Docker Engine.
+- Docker: You can either install Docker Desktop (same instructions as for macOS), or you can just install Docker Engine.
 The latter is more lightweight.
 You can follow the [official installation instructions](https://docs.docker.com/engine/install/) for your specific Linux distribution.
 If you only installed Docker Engine, you'll want to also install [docker compose](https://docs.docker.com/compose/install/).
 Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose --version` to check that docker compose is installed as well.
 - Rust: You can use [rustup](https://www.rust-lang.org/tools/install) to install Rust.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
 - Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
 You can install it with `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
 We recommend the later.
 Once installed, you can verify the installation by running `uv --version` in your terminal.

 ## Setup

-- We'll start by creating a python virtual environment to manage our python install and dependencies.
+1. We'll start by creating a python virtual environment to manage our python install and dependencies.
 Here's how you can do that with `uv`:
     ```bash
     uv venv --python 3.10
     source .venv/bin/activate
     uv pip install -r requirements.txt
     ```
-- Next, copy the default config file, `config.default.yaml`, to `config.yaml`:
+2. Next, copy the default config file, `config.default.yaml`, to `config.yaml`:
     ```bash
     cp config.default.yaml config.yaml
     ```
-- Launch `Valkey`, `MongoDB`, and `Kafka` using docker, using the provided `docker-compose.yaml` file:
+3. Launch `Valkey`, `MongoDB`, and `Kafka` using docker, using the provided `docker-compose.yaml` file:
     ```bash
     docker-compose up -d
     ```
     This may take a couple of minutes the first time you run it, as it needs to download the docker image for each service.
     *To check if the containers are running and healthy, run `docker ps`.*
-- Last but not least, build the Rust binaries.
+4. Last but not least, build the Rust binaries.
 You can do this with or without the `--release` flag, but we recommend using it for better performance:
     ```bash
     cargo build --release
     ```

 ## Running BOOM:

-BOOM is meant to be run in production, reading from a real-time stream of astronomical alerts. **That said, we can use ZTF archival alerts to test the pipeline.** To do so, you can start the **fake** kafka consumer (that reads alerts from a file instead of a kafka topic) with:
+BOOM is meant to be run in production, reading from a real-time stream of astronomical alerts. **That said, we can use ZTF archival alerts to test the pipeline.** To do so, you can start the **fake** `Kafka` consumer (that reads alerts from a file instead of `Kafka` topics) with:
     ```bash
     cargo run --release --bin fake_kafka_consumer <date_in_YYYMMDD_format>
     ```
 Where `<date_in_YYYMMDD_format>` is the date of the alerts you want to read.
 We suggest using a night with a very small number of alerts to just get the code running, like `20240617` for example.
-The script will take care of downloading the alerts from the ZTF IPAC server, writing them to `data/alerts/ztf/YYYYMMDD/*.avro`, and then will start pushing them to a `Redis`/`Valkey` queue.
+The script will take care of downloading the alerts from the ZTF IPAC server, writing them to `data/alerts/ztf/YYYYMMDD/*.avro`, and then will start pushing them to the associated `Redis`/`Valkey` queue.
 You can leave that running in the background, and start the rest of the pipeline in another terminal.

 Instead of starting each worker manually, we provide the `scheduler`.
 It reads the number of workers for each type from `config.yaml`.
 Run the scheduler with:
     ```bash